A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Abstract

-\abstract[Abstract]{Two of the most significant challenges in uncertainty propagation pertain to the high computational cost for the simulation of complex physical models and the high dimension of the random inputs.
-In applications of practical interest both of these problems are encountered and standard methods for uncertainty quantification either fail or are not feasible.
-To overcome the current limitations, we propose a probabilistic multi-fidelity framework that can exploit lower-fidelity model versions of the original problem in a \emph{small data} regime.
-The approach circumvents the curse of dimensionality by learning dependencies between the outputs of high-fidelity models and lower-fidelity models instead of explicitly accounting for the high-dimensional inputs.
-We complement the information provided by a low-fidelity model with a low-dimensional set of informative features of the stochastic input, which are discovered by employing a combination of supervised and unsupervised dimensionality reduction techniques.
-The goal of our analysis is an efficient and accurate estimation of the full probabilistic response for a high-fidelity model.
-Despite the incomplete and noisy information that low-fidelity predictors provide, we demonstrate that accurate and certifiable estimates for the quantities of interest can be obtained in the \emph{small data} regime, i.e., with significantly fewer high-fidelity model runs than state-of-the-art methods for uncertainty propagation.
-We illustrate our approach by applying it to challenging numerical examples such as Navier-Stokes flow simulations and monolithic fluid-structure interaction problems. }
+Two of the most significant challenges in uncertainty quantification pertain to the high computational cost for simulating complex physical models and the high dimension of the random inputs.
+In applications of practical interest, both of these problems are encountered, and standard methods either fail or are not feasible.
+To overcome the current limitations, we present a generalized formulation of a Bayesian multi-fidelity Monte-Carlo~(\emph{BMFMC}) framework that can exploit lower-fidelity model versions in a \emph{small data} regime.
+The goal of our analysis is an efficient and accurate estimation of the complete probabilistic response for high-fidelity models. \BMFMC circumvents the curse of dimensionality by learning the relationship between the outputs of a reference high-fidelity model and potentially several lower-fidelity models.
+While the continuous formulation is mathematically exact and independent of the low-fidelity model's accuracy, we address challenges associated with the \emph{small data regime}~(i.e., only a small number of 50 to 300 high-fidelity model runs can be performed).
+Specifically, we complement the formulation with a set of informative input features at no extra cost.
+Despite the inaccurate and noisy information that some low-fidelity models provide, we demonstrate that accurate and certifiable estimates for the quantities of interest can be obtained for uncertainty quantification problems in high stochastic dimensions, with significantly fewer high-fidelity model runs than state-of-the-art methods for uncertainty quantification.
+We illustrate our approach by applying it to challenging numerical examples such as Navier-Stokes flow simulations and fluid-structure interaction problems.